 Probate Transfers by Intestacy and Wills

-Who gets what under intestacy is determined by the state's statute of descent and distribution, which generally gives preference to the spouse and descendents, usually children—otherwise known as the heirs (or heirs apparent if the person is still alive) or next-of-kin, over other relatives, and relatives over others.
+Who gets what under intestacy is determined by the state's statute of descent and distribution, which generally gives preference to the spouse and descendants, usually children — otherwise known as the heirs (or heirs apparent if the person is still alive) or next-of-kin, over other relatives, and relatives over others.
 Under common law, the spouse was considered to have curtesy or dower rights, but was not technically considered an heir.
-However, the statutes of descent and distribution make no mention of curtesy and dower, and, nowadays, the spouse is just considered to be an heir with the highest priority.
+However, the statutes of descent and distribution make no mention of curtesy and dower, and, nowadays, the spouse is just considered an heir with the highest priority.

-Because statutes of descent and distribution gives, after the spouse, direct descendents preference over others, the law often uses the technical term issue to refer to all direct descendents, which would include children, grandchildren, great-grandchildren, and so on.
-Hence, almost all statutes of descent and distribution use the following priority: spouse, decedent's issue, parents, issue of parents (which would include the decedent's siblings).
+Because statutes of descent and distribution gives, after the spouse, direct descendants preference over others, the law often uses the technical term issue to refer to all direct descendants, which would include children, grandchildren, great-grandchildren, etc. Hence, almost all statutes of descent and distribution use the following priority: spouse, decedent's issue, parents, issue of parents (which would include the decedent's siblings).

 The relevant state law for the transference of personal property is the state in which the decedent was domiciled at the time of death.
 The relevant state law for real property is the state in which the property is located.

-A person that executes a valid will is referred to as the testator.
-(Testatrix had been used to refer to females who execute a valid will, but the modern trend has been to use testator for both males and females; likewise, for terms such as executrix, administratrix, and so on.)
-The person who dies with a valid will is said to have died testate.
+A person who executes a valid will is called the testator.
+(Testatrix had been used to refer to females who execute a valid will, but the modern trend has been to use testator for both males and females; likewise, for terms such as executrix, administratrix, etc.) The person who dies with a valid will is said to have died testate.

 If property is transferred by either will or intestacy, then it must go through probate, a process by which creditors and taxes of the decedent are paid, and property distributed by the personal representative of the estate under the supervision of the probate court.